 This is the R-S21 DNA sequence, not someone choking.
 For your convenience we have marked in bold the difference with the R-M269 sequence.

-In 2005, R-S21 was identified for the first time by dr. Faux of the company EthnoAncestry, ltd. This haplogroup became one of the distinctive genetic groups in northwestern Europe.
+In 2005, R-S21 was identified for the first time by dr. Faux of the company EthnoAncestry, ltd. This haplogroup became one of the distinctive genetic groups in north-western Europe.
 The R-S21 has different names, by the way.
 First known as R1b1b2a, and later as R1b1b2a1a.
 It's also known as R-U106 and as R-M405.
-Out of all these names we use R-S21, without having a particular criteria to choose this name other than it's a relatively practical short notation.
+Out of all these names we use R-S21, without having a particular criteria to choose this name other than it's a relatively short and practical notation.

 Furthermore, in general, male yDNA shows clear genetic geographic patterns in the Netherlands, whilst female mtDNA doesn't show any population substructures (Chaitanya 2015).
 This could mean different demographic patterns between men and women, yet to be explained.